Aeroflot Flight 03

 Aeroflot Flight 03 was a passenger flight from Vnukovo Airport to Petropavlovsk-Kamchatsky Airport via Khabarovsk Airport.
-On 3 September 1962 the Aeroflot Tupolev Tu-104 lost control after the airframe started vibrating, resulting in the plane rolling and yawing several times at an altitude of 4,500 meters before crashing.
+On 3 September 1962, the Tupolev Tu-104 flying this route lost control after the airframe started vibrating, resulting in the plane rolling and yawing several times at an altitude of 4,500 meters before crashing.
 The aircraft crashed into a swamp, some 90 kilometers away from Khabarovsk.
 At the time, it was the deadliest crash in the history of Soviet aviation.

 Aircraft

 The aircraft involved in the accident was a Tupolev Tu-104A with two Mikulin AM-3M engines registered to Aeroflot as CCCP-42366.
 The aircraft was produced by the Omsk factory and was released to the Khabarovsk Far East Civil Aviation Directorate division of Aeroflot on 27 September 1958.
 The cabin of the aircraft had 70 seats; despite this 79 passengers were allowed on board.
 At the time of the accident, the aircraft had 4,426 flight hours and sustained 1,760 pressurization cycles.